jeyabalajis/aws-certified-sa-pro-notes/docs/databases/dynamodb.md

 > You can scale DynamoDB tables and global secondary indexes using **target tracking scaling policies** and **scheduled scaling**.
 > You cannot schedule RDS database instances to scale up or down.
 Auto-scaling feature is available for DynamoDB only.

+## Time to Live (TTL)

+- TTL lets you define when items in a table expire so that they can be automatically deleted from the database.
+- Enables deletion of data on a per-item basis.

 ## Adaptive Capacity

 > Adaptive capacity is enabled automatically for every DynamoDB table, at no additional cost. **You don't need to explicitly enable or disable it.**

+## DynamoDB Streams

+- Captures time-ordered sequence of item-level modifications in a DynamoDB table and durably stores the information for upto 24 hours.
+Often used with Lambda and Kinesis Client Library (KCL)

 ## DAX

-DAX is a caching solution for DynamoDB that can be placed in front of the database.
-This will provide much improved read performance _without any application changes_.
+- DAX is a caching solution for DynamoDB that can be placed in front of the database.
+- This will provide much improved read performance _without any application changes_.
+- Provides microsecond latency

 > For read-heavy or bursty workloads, DAX provides increased throughput and potential operational cost savings by reducing the need to overprovision read capacity units.
 This is especially beneficial for _applications that require repeated reads for individual keys_.

 ### Use Cases

 - Applications that require the fastest possible response time for reads.
 Some examples include real-time bidding, social gaming, and trading applications.
 DAX delivers fast, in-memory read performance for these use cases.
 - Applications that read a small number of items more frequently than others.
 For example, consider an ecommerce system that has a one-day sale on a popular product.
 During the sale, demand for that product (and its data in DynamoDB) would sharply increase, compared to all of the other products.
 To mitigate the impacts of a "hot" key and a non-uniform traffic distribution, you could offload the read activity to a DAX cache until the one-day sale is over.
 - Applications that are read-intensive, but are also cost-sensitive.